kops-dev/helm/charts/service/README.md

 # Service

-Install service, a collection of kubernetes manifest for Deployment, Services, HPA, PDB, ServiceMonitor, Alerts, etc.
+Installs the service, a collection of kubernetes manifest for Deployment, Services, HPA, PDB, ServiceMonitor, Alerts, etc.

 ## Prerequisites